Welcome to The Owls Class Page

 To see a topic overview click on the title below:

-Week 3 - How did the Maya Count?
+Week 3 - How did the Greeks govern themselves?

-Week 4 - What did the Mayas eat (except for chocolate)?
+Week 4 - What sports did they play?
+Did they invent the Olympics?

 In Year 4 we will continue to develop the skills of comprehension by reading individually, in groups and as a whole class.
 It is important that, when reading, the children understand the words they are reading and have the ability to check the meaning of words when they are not sure.